Cats are fairly independent animals, so it may come as a surprise that separation anxiety in cats isn’t all that uncommon.

 Additionally, while you are gone, your cat may pee or poop outside of the litter box, make loud vocalizations that disturb the neighbors, vomit, claw at your furniture, or groom excessively.
 Anorexia can also be a symptom of separation anxiety.

 Separation anxiety can vary quite a bit from cat to cat, and not all tips will work for you.
-Discussing the problem with your veterinarian can help you determine what the cause is and what the correct course of action will be for reducing the anxiety.
+Discussing the problem with your veterinarian can help you determine what the cause is and what the right course of action will be for reducing the anxiety.

 Here are a few tips for reducing day-to-day separation anxiety when you leave the house for shorter periods of time.